 Accounting is an evergreen profession, with a consistent demand for skilled accountants across different domains.
 It can be a great career option for those with a flair for numbers and spreadsheets.
-To grow in the career as an accountant, you would need to have a solid understanding of the principles of accountancy and other related topics.
+To grow in your career as an accountant, you would need to have a solid understanding of the principles of finance, accountancy, and other related topics.
 If you are planning to attend an accountant interview and are looking for the most popular accounting interview questions then you have landed the right place.

 This article lists some of the most frequently asked accounting interview questions and answers that can help you crack your next accounting interview.